ibauk/smdox/smethods.md

 The speed monitored by us is calculated as (Check-in - Check-out - Rest) / CorrectedDistance.
 Distance is calculated using odometer readings, corrected if an odo check ride was performed.
 Example: Rally starts 0900.
 Roger records 1 hour rest bonus and checks-in at 1644 having travelled 323 miles.
 Rally time 7h 44, less rest = 6h 44.
 (323 / 6h 44) = 47.9mph.

 Did that involve any actual speeding?
 Who knows?
 Maybe it did, maybe it didn't, that's just not relevant.

+## Summary
+ScoreMaster has been developed continuously since 2012 and will continue to be developed for many years to come.
+It's purpose is to ensure that rallies are run smoothly, hopefully without last minute upheavals, and its philosophy is that Rallymasters should be empowered and not restricted by it.

+Don't let your imagination be held back because "*it can't do X*".
+If you dream up a scoring mechanism you'd like to use that's not listed here, speak to Bob.

+Version: 2022-07-04